 You and your spouse have agreed not to spend more than $400 a month on discretionary purchases and entertainment.
 Then when your monthly credit card bill arrives, you notice that your spouse spent $500 at the electronics store, purchasing a tablet that you've never even seen.

 If you're finding these purchases every month, it's time to schedule a meeting with your spouse.
-And be prepared to work out a solution during it.
-Maybe your household budget isn't realistic, and you need to set aside more money for discretionary purchases and entertainment.
+Be prepared to work out a solution during it.
+Maybe your household budget isn't realistic and you need to set aside more money for discretionary purchases and entertainment.